 Just for grins, let’s say that you read about the best burglary deterrents to use for your home and saw that cameras are THE MOST EFFECTIVE deterrent when criminals are choosing a target.
 A whopping 57% of surveyed, convicted burglars said that they would walk away from a house with cameras installed.
 Done.
 Threat eliminated.

-Now it comes to finding the best camera to do the job, and you’re stressing over the extra cost and difficulty of installing an outdoor camera.
+Now it comes to finding the best security camera system to do the job, and you’re stressing over the extra cost and difficulty of installing an outdoor camera.
 Just don’t forget:

 Outdoor cameras are an obvious, visible deterrent to burglars.

 If you throw a camera in a window inside, a burglar may not even notice it until he has already chosen your house as a target.
 That, of course, assumes you haven’t plastered supplemental signage up outside your home (I know, tacky right?).